GolosChain/golos-reference/cli_wallet_cookbook.md

 Right now, there is no public testnet, so the only way to test is to run your own private network.
 To do this, launch a witness node to generate blocks.
-In the directory where you built your graphene distribution:
+In the directory where you built your Graphene distribution:

 ````
 cd programs/golosd